tarantool/doc/doc/book/box/indexes.rst

 ..
 NOTE::

-    Don't forget that select NEIGHBOR iterator without limit extract entire space in order of increasing distance and that could be tons of data with corresponding performance.
+    Keep in mind that select NEIGHBOR iterator with unset limits extracts the entire space in order of increasing distance.
+And there can be tons of data, and this can affect the performance.

     And another frequent mistake is to specify iterator type without quotes, in such way: ``rtree_index:select(rect, {iterator = 'LE'})``.